JonyEpsilon/gorilla-repl/README.md

 # gorilla-repl

-An interactive, web-based REPL in the notebook style.
+A rich REPL for Clojure in the notebook style.

 Copyright © 2014 Jony Hudson